franck-mahieu/rpi-parking-doors/README.md

 ## Set your log in memory

-I advice you to use [log2ram](https://github.com/azlux/log2ram) to preserve your SD card.
+I advise you to use [log2ram](https://github.com/azlux/log2ram) to preserve your SD card.

 # Possible improvements